 Hospitalizations and emergency room visits by people bitten by a dog in California have increased markedly in recent years, according to new dog bite statistics published on the website maintained by the California Department of Public Health.
 Recently released statistics show a 30% increase in emergency room visits as a result of dog bite injury for the period covering 2006 – 2014.
 And there was an even higher increase in hospitalizations; namely, a 50% increase during this 9 yr. period.

 How can these increases be explained?
 Changes in preferences for the type of dogs people keep may be one explanation.
 Namely, more now than previously, people favor ownership of dogs with strong tendencies for protection such as Cain Corsos, American bulldogs, Bullmastiffs, Brazilian mastiffs and pit bull type dogs.
 A vicious attack from a pit bull type dog or a mastiff would likely result in severe dog bite injury – hence, the need for hospitalization or emergency room treatment.
-Support for this belief comes from a study I reviewed elsewhere on this website.
-I have been critical of how some of the findings were interpreted in this study, however.

 Why the high incidence of severe dog bite injury in Lake County, California?